Low (Weak) Immune System: Causes, Symptoms, and Treatment

 Signs and Symptoms of Low Immunity

-• Recurring ear infections or sinus infections
+• Recurring ear or sinus infections

-• Slow wound healing
+• Slow wound healing or frequent skin infections

-• Stress and mood changes
+• Increased stress, irritability, or mood changes

-• Frequent fever or inflammation
+• Frequent fever or ongoing inflammation

 What Causes a Weak Immune System?